zunzun/pyeq2/Examples/Web/README.txt

-Welcome to FlaskFit, an example of creating a a web-based curve and surface fitting tool with
+Welcome to FlaskFit, an example of creating a web-based curve and surface fitting tool with
 Python Flask and the pyeq2 fitting library.